zephyrproject-rtos/zephyr/doc/development_process/review_process.rst

 when reviewers are not available and there is a need to get a code change into the tree as soon as possible.

-Reviewers shall not ‘Request Changes’ without comments or justification
+Reviewers shall not 'Request Changes' without comments or justification
 =======================================================================

 Any change requests (-1) on a pull request have to be justified.
 A reviewer